-- 1. Percentage of common stock issued is rounded down to two decimal places. - 2.
-The status of major shareholders shown above does not include the following reports on possession of large volume and change reports pertaining to reports on possession of large volume that were filed with the Director-General of the Kanto Local Finance Bureau in the past two fiscal years, as it is not possible for us to confirm the actual status of the shareholding ratio as of September 30, 2019.
+- 1. In addition to the shares listed above, the Company holds treasury stock of 33,833 thousand shares.
+The Percentage of common stock issued is calculated excluding treasury stock. - 2.
+The number of shares is rounded down to the nearest thousand. - 3.
+Percentage of common stock issued is rounded down to two decimal places. - 4.
+The status of major shareholders shown above does not include the following reports on possession of large volume and change reports pertaining to reports on possession of large volume that were filed with the Director-General of the Kanto Local Finance Bureau in the past two fiscal years and from April 1, 2020 to the date of the issuance of this report, as it is not possible for us to confirm the actual status of the shareholding ratio as of September 30, 2020.
 Reports by large volume shareholders include portions held by joint holders.